 Your sense of motivation is influenced by everything from your mental hang-ups to your diet and overall well-being.
-Nootropics could help you out by tweaking those many factors affecting your sense of drive.
+And nootropics could help you out by tweaking those many factors affecting your sense of drive.

-As previously stated, none of this makes nootropics a substitute for addressing the underlying causes of your motivational issues.
+As mentioned earlier, none of this makes nootropics a substitute for addressing the underlying causes of your motivational issues.

 Frequently Asked Questions